TheThirdOne/BuildYourOwnLispGitbook/src/parsing.md

 Polish Notation
 ---------------

 To try out `mpc` we're going to implement a simple grammar that resembles a mathematical subset of our Lisp.
-It's called <a href="http://en.wikipedia.org/wiki/Polish_notation">Polish Notation</a> and is a notation for arithmetic where the operator comes before the operands.
+It's called [Polish Notation](http://en.wikipedia.org/wiki/Polish_notation) and is a notation for arithmetic where the operator comes before the operands.

 For example...
 <table class='table' style='display: inline'>